junjun7613/EDH_Ctagged_Inscriptions/README.md

 - use \<sourceDoc\> as a text container instead of original \<body\>
 - replace \<lb\> empty tag with \<line\>

-As modifications are all proceed automatically using Python, there must be some small problems in the files (and maybe huge ones too).
+As modifications are all processed automatically using Python, there must be some small problems in the files (and maybe huge ones too).

 ## What the advantage?